Synthetixio/SIPs/sccp/sccp-52.md

 Since [SIP-83](../sips/sip-83.md) went live, snapshots have been operating approximately once per hour to ensure the accuracy of the snapshot.
 This cannot be slowed down as the current stale time is also 1 hour.
 This stale time was initially set at a cautious level to protect the system, but has proven to be unnecessarily aggressive.
-Consider the following chart of the percentage deviations over the day following the Deneb release.
+Consider the following chart of the percentage deviation of the cached debt from the true total system debt over the day following the Deneb release.

 ![deviations](asset/sccp-52/snapshot-deviations.svg){: .center-image }